Oluwaseun241/NiceAdmin/README.md

 # Nice Admin

-This is a simple admin theme.
+This is a simple admin dashboard.
 It's based on Flask

 ## Installation
 ```